q7tech/vendetta-theme/README.md

 <h6>Known Bugs</h6>

-- When opening a popup, the other half of the screen is blocked off.
+- ~~When opening a popup, the other half of the screen is blocked off.~~ Fixed.

 <h6>To-Do</h6>